Exploring The Great Ocean Road, Australia – G’day Mate!

 5. Loch Ard Gorge

-We are on a day tour to the Great Ocean Road southwest of Melbourne in Australia.
-Our group is not big – 15 people and Simon, our tour guide, who is a stout Australian with beautifully tattooed arms – and a former truck driver!
-This is what he lets us know right from the beginning such that we will have confidence in his driving on the twisting coastal road later today.
-He has notably driven ten thousands of kilometres across Australia – and he knows his vehicle inside out!
+We are on a day tour to the Great Ocean Road, southwest of Melbourne in Australia.
+Our group is small—just 15 people — plus Simon, our tour guide, a stout Australian with beautifully tattooed arms, and a former truck driver!
+He mentions this right from the start so that we will have confidence in his driving on the winding coastal road later today.
+He has driven tens of thousands of kilometres across Australia and knows his vehicle inside out!

 Simon soon shows his excellent skills – not only as a driver – but also as a competent tour guide!
-As we are leaving the Melbourne area, he little by little reveals both his family background and his profound knowledge about Australian history.
-He is an entertaining storyteller and catches everyone’s attention with ease – and totally spellbinds the group.
+As we leave Melbourne, he begins to reveal his family background and profound knowledge of Australian history.
+He is an entertaining storyteller and captures our attention with ease, totally spellbinding the group.

-The construction of the Great Ocean Road in Australia was initiated as a project for the returned WWI servicemen, funded by public donations to the Great Ocean Road Trust from 1917.
-The Great Ocean Road, spanning over 250 kilometres (155 miles), became the longest memorial in the world, a memorial to the Australian soldiers and diggers who sacrificed their lives for Australia!
-The work they undertook to build the road on the steep cliffs was both extremely challenging and highly dangerous – and some of the workers inevitably lost their lives.
+The construction of the Great Ocean Road, Australia, began in 1917 as a project to employ returned WWI servicemen, funded through public donations to the Great Ocean Road Trust.
+Stretching over 250 kilometres (155 miles), it became the longest memorial in the world, dedicated to the Australian soldiers who gave their lives for their country.
+Building the road along the steep cliffs was a perilous task, and tragically, some workers lost their lives during the construction.

 Loch Ard.
 The Great Ocean Road offers magnificent views of the seascape | Photo: Travel In Culture

-Eventually, all the isolated coastal villages and settlements in this part of Southern Australia were linked together by a new, fabulous road, named the Great Ocean Road!
-The final result was a much more vibrant life in and around the coastline villages and towns than ever before.
+Eventually, all the isolated coastal villages and settlements in this part of Southern Australia were connected by a new, magnificent road named the Great Ocean Road!
+The completed road brought a much more vibrant life to the villages and towns along the coastline.

-We are driving through the port city Geelong and the pretty coastal town Anglesea.
+We are driving through the port city of Geelong and the charming coastal town of Anglesea.

-Already on the bus Simon tells us what to do if we spot a kangaroo in order for everyone to get a chance to see it.
-A loud shout: ‘Kangaroo’ will do!
-And that is actually what can be heard several times during our ride towards the Great Ocean Road.
-Agile kangaroos hop around in between the trees and bushes.
+Already on the bus, Simon explains what to do if we spot a kangaroo to ensure everyone has a chance to see it.
+A loud shout of “Kangaroo” will do!
+This is heard several times during our ride towards the Great Ocean Road, as agile kangaroos hop between the trees and bushes.

-Before arriving at the ocean, we have a brief morning stop at a tranquil location overlooking a green field – which surprises with a whole mob of hopping kangaroos well within sight.
+Before reaching the ocean, we make a brief morning stop at a peaceful spot overlooking a green field, which unexpectedly surprises us with a mob of kangaroos hopping into view.

 Photo: Travel In Culture

-Next stop is the Great Ocean Road Memorial Arch, Eastern View, a bit outside the seaside town of Lorne.
-1.2 million vehicles pass under this archway each year to admire the picturesque ocean drive!
+The next stop is the Great Ocean Road Memorial Arch at Eastern View, just outside the seaside town of Lorne.
+Each year, 1.2 million vehicles pass under this archway to admire the scenic ocean drive!

-It is actually the third arch on this site that commemorates the Victorians who served in the First World War (1914-18).
-The first tribute to the soldiers, the arch from 1939, was replaced in 1973 when the road was widened.
-A third one was erected in 1983 after a fire, the Ash Wednesday Bushfires, had devastated the second arch.
-Still, the original sign sits on top of the current arch!
+This is the third arch on the site, commemorating the Victorians who served in the First World War (1914–18).
+The original 1939 arch was replaced in 1973 during road widening, and a third arch was erected in 1983 after the Ash Wednesday Bushfires destroyed the second.
+Despite these changes, the original sign remains atop the current arch.

 Photo: Travel In Culture

-As our bus twists and turns round one of the cliffs, we can only agree that the scenery is absolutely amazing.
-With great enthusiasm our eager driver even guides us to spot a small herd of fur seals on the slippery rocks on the shore.
+As our bus winds around one of the cliffs, we can’t help but agree — the scenery is truly spectacular.
+With infectious enthusiasm, Simon even guides us to spot a small herd of fur seals lounging on the slippery rocks along the shore.

 Photo: Travel In Culture

-It is actually the perfect trip to see some wildlife.
-After lunch in the quaint town of Apollo Bay, Simon now takes us to a hidden gem crowded with colourful birds and koalas in the tree tops.
-The koala bears just sit calmly on the branches chewing eucalyptus leaves – paying no attention to their spectators!
-He explains that this is a dream of a koala habitat with all the eucalyptus trees around – their preferred food source.
-Roaming through this stunning koala habitat in the wild, we also get all close to the parrots and cockatoos.
-We learn how to distinguish the male and female parrots by their colour nuances!
+It is the perfect trip to encounter wildlife.
+After lunch in the charming town of Apollo Bay, Simon takes us to a hidden gem, teeming with colourful birds and koalas perched in the treetops.
+The koalas sit calmly on the branches, chewing eucalyptus leaves and paying no mind to their onlookers.
+Simon explains that this is an ideal koala habitat, with the abundance of eucalyptus trees — their preferred food source.
+As we move through this incredible habitat, we also get close to vibrant parrots and cockatoos.
+Simon even teaches us how to tell male and female parrots apart by their subtle colour differences!

 4-day itinerary for Sydney